dsofe/lit_notes/repo/review-employer-firms-2023.md

 &#10148; **Immigrant ownership data.**

-&rarr; *Pctg. of firms majority-owned by immigrants:*
+&rarr; *Pctg. of firms by race/ethnicity and gender that were majority-owned by immigrants:*
   - by race/ethnicity
     - Asian-owned, 49%
     - Hispanic-owned, 38%